-Haywood 4 Good was identified by the Healthy Haywood Wellness Action Group as an action, that when combined with other actions in our community, that has a reasonable chance of making a difference in adult overweight and obesity prevalence in our community.
+Haywood 4 Good was identified by the Healthy Haywood WellIness Action Group as an action, that when combined with other actions in our community, that has a reasonable chance of making a difference in adult overweight and obesity prevalence in our community.
 This is an ongoing program in our community.

 The current intervention shows promise.
-Of participants registered for the 2022 program (January-June session), zero participants reported getting at least 30 minutes of flexibility or balance training per week.
+Of participants registered for the first 2022 program, zero participants reported getting at least 30 minutes of flexibility or balance training per week.
 During the closing survey, over nine percent of participants reported meeting this goal.
 Vegetable consumption was also a challenge, as zero participants in the first program reported not regularly eating two to three cups of daily vegetables.
 The closing survey showed that nearly 13% reported meeting this goal.
 The primary limitation for the program's evaluation is that fewer participants completed the closing survey, demonstrating a gap in behavior change data.
-In addition, some participants register more than once, causing duplicate results.

 The priority population/customers for this community wellness program are Haywood County residents, and the Haywood 4 Good aims to make a difference at the individual level.
-Implementation takes place in a virtual format, as all activities may be done individually.
+Implementation will take place in a virtual format, as all activities are able to be done individually.